Coronavirus Universal Credit & Benefits

 No. This loan would be considered a business asset and wouldn't count as income or personal capital, so wouldn't affect your universal credit payment.

-Right now phone lines are very busy.
+The phone lines can get very busy.
 So if you can it's best to do it online.
-Visit the official Department for Work and Pensions (DWP) website here.
+Visit the official Department for Work and Pensions (DWP) website.

 But be patient.

-The DWP has been flat out processing applications, and while the number of claim applications might have fallen from the peak in April, it's still a busy period.
+The DWP has been flat out processing applications, and while the number of claim applications might have fallen from earlier in the year, it's still a busy period.
 If you can apply for universal credit online, do so.
 Once you've completed your application it will call you back.
 This frees up the lines for people who can't get online to claim.

 If you need to phone, the universal credit helpline is 0800 328 5644.